TULiberalArts/Japanese/pages/next-stops.md

   fields, from education and the media to business and government.
 keywords: 'transfer, visit, careers'
 published: true
-meta-description: >-
-  Our students have gone on to careers and graduate education in a variety  of fields, from education and the media to business and government.
 ---
 Our students have gone on to careers and graduate education in a variety of fields, from education and the media to business and government.

 ## Make Your Declaration
 The College of Liberal Arts has the largest selection of academic offerings at Temple University.
 Our students have the flexibility to explore all of their interests – from the hu- manities and social sciences to business and the media arts.